Commercial Lease Agreement

 What is a Guarantor?

 The guarantor in a Lease agreement adds and signs their name to the contract.
-The guarantor agrees to pay if the tenant is not able to pay the rent.
+The guarantor agrees to pay the rent if the tenant is unable to do so.
 Specific clauses of the lease outline the responsibilities of the lease guarantor.
-These include when payment is to be made and other responsibilities.
+These include the payment schedule and other responsibilities.

 A guarantor stands in the shoes of the tenant.
 Whatever the tenant fails to do under the lease, the guarantor must now do.
 The guarantor agrees to guarantee all of the tenant’s obligations under the lease.
 These obligations include: